Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 What BYD models are available in South Africa?

-BYD offers 7 models in SA: Dolphin/Dolphin Surf (R339,900-R539,900), Sealion 5 PHEV (~R499,900), Sealion 6 PHEV (~R639,900), Shark 6 PHEV bakkie (~R959,900), and luxury models Seal and Sealion 7 (R999,900-R1,100,000).
+BYD offers 7 models in SA: Dolphin/Dolphin Surf (R339,900-R539,900), Sealion 6 PHEV (~R639,900), Shark 6 PHEV bakkie (~R959,900), and luxury models Seal and Sealion 7 (R999,900-R1,100,000).
+The Sealion 5 PHEV (~R499,900) is expected to launch in mid-2026.

 Where can I service my BYD in South Africa?